rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 >Date of publication: <CITE>1786 [that is, 1788]</CITE>
 >Note on publication statement: <CITE>Dedication and preface both dated 1788</CITE>

+<a name="5.24.36.35.Y.Y">5.24.36.35.Y.Y</a> If the date supplied as a correction is a differing date, not a correction of an error on the resource, always make a Note on publication statement to clarify (see Date of publication, 5.23.SOMETHING.SOMETHING).

 <a name="5.24.36.4">5.24.36.4</a> **Julian/Old Style Dates**.
 Always make a Note on publication statement indicating the basis for the supplied year if the transcribed year of publication is based on the Julian calendar (sometimes called the Old Style calendar) and the manifestation is known to have been published in the following year according to the modern European calendar (see [Date of publication, 5.23.31.5](/DCRMR/ppdm/Date-of-publication/#5.23.31.5)).

 >**Example:**